Chalarangelo/furl/docs/pages/components/index.md

 description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 ---

+**furl** provides you with a multitude of components that suit various needs of a modern web application, ranging from data display and presentation to interactivity, navigation and data input.

 ### API

-All of **furl**'s components support all the common HTML/React props.
+All of the provided components support all of the common HTML/React props.
 However, a common API is provided for all components to make things easier.

 <table>
   <caption>Common props</caption>